JLevy18/NextNetlifyPortfolio/README.md

 Design and develop a website to display my projects and skills to the world while maintaining optimized performance at low cost.

+*Due to some API keys needed to be kept private the source may be slightly different.
+That said, the code structure remains the same

 ## Stack

 ### Jamstack